garbagetown/guideline/source_en/ArchitectureInDetail/MessageManagement.rst

     .. note::

-        Earlier, it was necessary to convert the characters (such as Japanese characters etc.) that cannot be expressed in  \ ``native2ascii``\  into "ISO-8859-1" with the help of \ ``native2ascii``\  command.
+        Earlier, it was necessary to convert the characters (such as Japanese characters etc.) that cannot be expressed into "ISO-8859-1" with the help of \ ``native2ascii``\  command.
 However, from JDK version 6 onwards, it has become possible to specify the character encoding;
         hence character conversion is no longer needed.
 By setting the character encoding to UTF-8, Japanese characters etc. can be used directly in properties file.